 Minden Gross LLP does not participate in the OCI process or the Law Society of Ontario’s recruitment process.
 We typically conduct our summer student recruit in February of each year (e.g. in February 2023 for Summer 2023 positions).
 For up-to-date information on our requirements, check out our Welcome page.

 Does Minden Gross LLP participate in the Articling Recruitment process?

 We have completed our hiring for the 2022-2023 articling term.
 For the 2023-2024 term, we don’t anticipate having any positions available in addition to those we will offer to our 2022 Summer students.
 If we decide to participate in the LSO’s articling recruitment process this August, we will post an update prior to the application deadline.

 What can you expect during the Interview process?

-First of all, relax.
+On a more serious note, our first piece of advice is to relax.
 We understand that the interview process is nerve-wracking.
 Be prepared.
 Know your resume well so when we ask questions, you will be able to provide some further information or a related story.
 Know something about our firm and even the lawyers you will be meeting with, if that information is available.
 Tell us what makes you stand out from others.
 We typically ask questions and have a bit of a discussion at the beginning of the interview, but then it’s your turn to ask – so be ready with your questions.
 By asking questions that you have researched about our firm, you’ll demonstrate that you cared enough to look us up!
 Impressive.